*Click on image above for larger version of content.

 In special education classrooms, Education Code §56061 provides that no employer shall allow an educator without an appropriate authorization to substitute teach for a period of more than 20 cumulative days for one teacher.
 Only an Education Specialist Instruction Credential holder with the appropriate authorization or a TPSL issued with an emphasis in Special Education can serve for longer periods of time.

-- Holders of any Commission-issued document that authorizes substitute teaching in a general or special education classroom, including: 1) substitute permits, 2) full teaching credentials, and 3) emergency permits may serve for 60 cumulative days in either general or special education settings;
+- Holders of any Commission-issued document that authorizes substitute teaching in a general or special education classroom, including: 1) substitute permits, 2) full teaching credentials, and 3) emergency permits may serve for 60 cumulative days in either general education or special education settings;

-- Holders of any Commission-issued document that authorizes substitute teaching in a career technical education classroom, including: 1) Career Technical Education credentials, and 2) Career Technical Education substitute permits can substitute for 60 cumulative days in CTE settings.
+- Holders of any Commission-issued document that authorizes substitute teaching in a career technical education classroom, including: 1) Career Technical Education credentials, and 2) Career Technical Education substitute permits can substitute for 60 cumulative days in CTE setting.

 Allows individuals who hold any valid teaching or services credential or permit which required the completion of a bachelor’s degree and the basic skills requirement with the exception of university and district intern credentials to serve as a day-to-day substitute.
 These individuals are subject to the same daily restrictions as the Emergency 30-day Substitute Permits.